-UNWOMEN plans to engage a Responsible Party as defined in accordance with these documents.
+UNWOMEN plans to engage a (Responsible Party) as defined in accordance with these documents.
 UN-WOMEN now invite sealed proposals from qualified proponents for providing the requirements as defined in the UN-WOMEN Terms of Reference.
+Joint applications involving two or more organizations (with one lead organization) are also encouraged.

-Proposals must be received by UNWOMEN at the address procurement.timor-leste@unwomen.org no later than 17:00 on 29 October 2020.
+Proposals must be received by UNWOMEN at the address procurement.timor-leste@unwomen.org no later than 17:00 on 30 October 2020.

-The budget for this proposal should be no more than USD 90,000.
+The budget for this proposal should be no more than USD 165,000.

-This UN-Women Call for Proposals consists of Two sections: Annexes to be completed by proponents and returned with their proposal (mandatory) Section 1 Annex B-1 Mandatory requirements/pre-qualification criteria a.
+s UN-Women Call for Proposals consists of I wo tions: returned with their proposal (mandatory) Sec ction 1 Annex B-1 Mandatory requirements/pre-qualification criteria a.
 CFP letter for Responsible Parties Annex B-2 Template for proposal submission b.
 Proposal data sheet for Responsible Parties Annex B-3 Format of resume for proposed staff c.
-UN Women Terms of Reference Annex B-4 Capacity Assessment minimum Annex B-1 Mandatory requirements/pre-qualification criteria Documents Section 2 a.
-Instructions to proponents Annex B-2 Template for proposal submission Annex B-3 Format of resume for proposed staff Annex B-4 Capacity Assessment minimum Documents a.
+UN Women Terms of Reference Annex B-4 Capacity Assessment minimum Annex B-1 Mandatory requirements/pre-qualification Documents criteria Sec ction 2 a.
+Instructions to proponents Annex B-2 Template for proposal submission Annex B-3 Format of resume for proposed staff Annex B-4 Capacity Assessment minimum Documents b.
 Proposal data sheet for Responsible Parties

-Interested proponents may obtain further information by contacting this email address: Kathryn.robertson@one.un.org or liliana.amaral@unwomen.org
+Interested proponents may obtain further information by contacting this email address: Kathryn.robertson@one.un.org or jeremias.gomes@unwomen.org